heptarch/heptarch.github.io/qml.md

 ## Quantum computing

-Here's a longlist of quantum computing questions I'd like to answer:
+Here's a longlist of quantum computing questions I'm trying to answer:

 - Using simple noise models and complexity-theoretic tools, can we characterize the limitations of NISQ devices for tasks like Hamiltonian